 Can my landlord say 'No' to using medical cannabis in my apartment?

 The answer is no, but there are caveats.
 A little background: Medicinal cannabis was legalized in Illinois in 2014.
 The new legislation that went into effect in 2020 didn't change the existing program for medical cannabis.
 That said, non-smoking areas can be enforced in an apartment building, including apartment interiors, so that might limit the forms of consumption of medical marijuana in Chicago apartments.
 However, other ways of consuming medical cannabis don't involve smoking, such as ingestible or tinctures.
 Those cannot be prohibited in apartments if the tenant holds a valid prescription.
 Tenants should consult their apartment lease and double-check with landlords about the smoking policy for their unit and the building.

-Can I grow cannabis in my apartment?
+Can I grow marijuana in my Chicago apartment?

 As a landlord, will I get in trouble if my tenants use cannabis in the apartment?

-The general information that Domu provides about Chicago landlord tenant law is not intended as legal advice.
+The general information that Domu provides about Chicago landlord-tenant law is not intended as legal advice.
 Domu endeavors to provide accurate information, but the law is subject to change, and Domu is not a law firm or provider of legal services.
 Questions about your particular leasing situation should be directed to a lawyer.